jgwhite/math-ui-research/README.md

 My next line of investigation is into auto-completion.
 Would a specialized keyboard that offered a choice of next-most-likely mathematical expressions be effective?
+Would it be annoying to need to look at the keyboard all the time?
+Could suggestions provided closer to the formula being written?
 How would such a thing work?
 Can ML and NLP techniques like word2vec be applied to mathematical constructions?

 ![A crude sketch of autocomplete](images/autocomplete-sketch.jpg)